jennyhedley/digital-writing-2025/resources-twine.md

 1. Go to GitHub Desktop and in the top row select "Publish repository".
 2. Uncheck "Keep this code private" (this should be public so that it can be part of your folio).
 3. Click "Publish Repository".
-4. Go to GitHub in your web browser and confirm that the repository is there.
+4. Go to GitHub in your web browser and confirm that the repository is there, including an `index.html` file.

 ### Deploy Via GitHub Pages